NUWCDIVNPT/stig-manager/docs/_build/html/_sources/admin-guide/admin-guide.rst.txt

 Collections Admin Panel
 --------------------------------
 This Panel lists every Collection in the STIGMan system, and allows you to create, delete, and alter them with the buttons at the top.
-The columns list the Collection Name, Workflow, Description, Owners, total User members, total Assets, total assigned STIGs, and the date of creation.
+The columns list the Collection Name, Description, Owners, total User members, total Assets, total assigned STIGs, and the date of creation.

 .. note::